1927-32 Die Welt in Bildern (The World in Pictures) Sets and Checklists

-These sets were produced for four different German cigarette brands, Jasmatzi, Josetti, Salem, and Sulima.
+These sets were produced for at least six different German cigarette brands in Constantin, Jasmatzi, Josetti, Manoli, Salem, and Sulima.
+Others may exist.
 The setup is similar to a 1931 set shared by Josetti, Jasmatzi, and Sulima that featured Babe Ruth as an actor.

 Like some other large international, multi-sport issues, this massive set is made up of tons of smaller subsets.
 The series’ varied including subjects such as the Olympics, boxers, tennis players, and actors/actresses.
 The subsets grouped similar types of things together and included a mix of sports and non-sports subjects.
 For example, Series No. 158 included three boxers in Jack Dempsey, Gene Tunney, and Max Schmeling.

 Of the major American sports, hockey is found in this set through the 1928 Olympics series’.
 At least one card from that sport exists.
 The card features the Canadian hockey team at the Olympics and the back touts their ability to play the game.

 Translated from German, the back roughly says that ice hockey is the fastest game in the world where no other sport has situations that change so rapidly.
 It goes on to state that, in addition to great skill, technique and precision are required before mentioning Canada was the Olympic champion and could not be beaten by anyone in Europe.